-Between October 2012 and September 2014, the Geneva Branch of the United Nations Office for Disarmament Affairs will act as the implementing agency for a new European Union Council Decision in Support of the Biological Weapons Convention (BWC Action).
+Between October 2012 and January 2015, the Geneva Branch of the United Nations Office for Disarmament Affairs will act as the implementing agency for a European Union Council Decision in Support of the Biological Weapons Convention (BWC Action).

 The BWC Action is mandated by the Council decision 2012/421/CFSP, adopted on 23 July 2012 by the Council of the European Union.
 It is broadly anchored in the European Union’s Common Position for the Seventh Review Conference of the BWC (Council Decision 2011/429/CFSP of 18 July 2011) and focuses in particular on those aspects on which consensus was reached at the Seventh Review Conference held in 2011.